Visited on: 24th August, 2018.

 History of the Temple

-There are certain stone inscriptions in this temple which date back to the periods of Chola kings Parakesari Varman, Rajarajan, Rajarajan-III, Kulothungan-III and Aditya Karikalan-II.
-A few other inscriptions date back to the periods of Pandiyas, Hoisala and Vijayanagaram kingdoms.
+There are some stone inscriptions in the temple which date back to the periods of Cholas and the Hoysalas.

 This temple is under the administrative control of the Hindu Religious and Charitable Endowments Department of Government of Tamil Nadu (HR&CE).